Sex and Aging

 Sexual problems may be embarrassing to discuss; however, it's important that your physician give careful consideration to your concerns.
 Your physician may want to check hormone levels with blood tests to be sure they are not below normal for your age.

 For many older men and women, a trip to the doctor could be the first step toward a more active, pleasurable sex life.
 For some men, doctors can prescribe drugs to treat ED, such sildenafil (Viagra).
-These medications have started a sexual revolution for the many men who had given up hope of ever having a sex life again.
-The 2004 AARP survey found that 22 percent of men had tried one of the medications -- up from 10 percent six years before.
-Men aren't the only ones who appreciate the pills: Women in the survey generally enjoyed sex more when their partners got treatment for ED.
+These medications have started a sexual revolution for the many men who had given up hope of ever having regular intercourse again.

 Viagra and similar drugs improve erections, but they don't enhance desire (libido).
 Older men who lose interest in sex may want to have their testosterone levels checked.
 If the levels are low, testosterone gel or patches might renew the sexual spark.
 Some research suggests that women -- specifically women who have had a hysterectomy or had their ovaries removed -- may also benefit from low-dose testosterone patches if other causes of low libido have been ruled out.
 (Prescribing testosterone for women's sexual health after menopause is still controversial in the United States.
 The Food and Drug Administration has not approved any testosterone drugs for women's sexual health, although some doctors prescribe these products off-label.).